 The Company has determined the estimated fair values of its financial instruments based on appropriate valuation methodologies.
 The carrying values of current monetary assets and liabilities approximate their fair values due to their relatively short periods to maturity.
-The fair value of the Company's long-term debt is estimated to approximate its carrying value, based on the terms of the long-term debt, as described in note 8, and because the loan bears interest at a variable rate.
-The carrying value of the royalty obligation approximates its fair value as the royalty obligation is recorded at amortized cost with the associated cash flows being revised each period.
+The fair value of the Company's long-term debt is estimated to approximate its carrying value based on the terms of the long-term debt.
+The royalty obligation and other long-term liability are recorded at fair value.